emmajanedrews/base-template/_posts/2017-05-17-3-different-types-of-real-estate-agents.md

 Whether you are buying or selling a home, it’s important to understand who the agent represents and to have someone who represents and advocates for you.

-<br>If you have any other questions about buyer’s agents, listing agents, or dual agency, just give us a call or send us an email.
+If you have any other questions about buyer’s agents, listing agents, or dual agency, just give us a call or send us an email.
 We would be happy to help you!